 Does a custom GPT train on the files you upload?

-Usually no. The provided compliance information says uploaded data is not used for model training, and the training section separates fine-tuning from prompt-based configuration.
-In many setups, your files are used to retrieve information at answer time rather than to change the base model itself.
-If you want the model weights updated, that is a separate fine-tuning step.
+Usually no. In RAG setups, uploaded files are used to retrieve information at answer time rather than to change the base model itself.
+If you need model weights updated, treat that as a separate model fine-tuning project outside the normal content-upload workflow.